annagabain/Mom-Schedule/README.md

 ## UX
 ### User Stories

-- As a site user I can register so that I can have a unique and private schedule
+- As a site user, I can register so that I can have a unique and private schedule

-- As a site user I can login so that I can view my own schedule
+- As a site user, I can log in so that I can view my own schedule

-- As a site user I can see the schedule so that I can overview my tasks
+- As a site user, I can see the schedule so that I can overview my tasks

-- As a site user I can View an individual task so that I can read the details of it
+- As a site user, I can View an individual task so that I can read the details of it

-- As a site user I can Edit an individual task so that I can adapt it to my needs
+- As a site user, I can Edit an individual task so that I can adapt it to my needs

-- As **a site Admin** I can **login** so that I can **view and manage the users and tasks**
+- As **a Site Admin**, I can log in so that I can **view and manage the users and tasks**

 All user stories as part of a project: https://github.com/users/annagabain/projects/7/views/1